open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 are de-coupling most of the multi-cluster operations generally into (1) computation/decision and (2) execution, and the actual execution against the target cluster will be completely off-loaded into the managed cluster.
-The hub cluster won't be directly requesting against the real clusters instead it just persists its prescriptions delcaratively for each cluster, and the klusterlet will be actively pulling the prescriptions from the hub and doing the execution.
-Hence, the burden of the hub cluster will be greatly relieved because the hub cluster doesn't need to either deal with flooding events from the managed clusters or buried in sending requests against the clusters.
+The hub cluster won't directly request against the real clusters, instead it just persists its prescriptions delcaratively for each cluster, and the klusterlet will be actively pulling the prescriptions from the hub and doing the execution.
+Hence, the burden of the hub cluster will be greatly relieved because the hub cluster doesn't need to either deal with flooding events from the managed clusters or be buried in sending requests against the clusters.
 Imagine in a world where there's no kubelet in Kubernetes and its control plane is directly operating the container daemons, it will be extremely hard for a centric controller to manage a cluster of 5k+ nodes.
 Likewise, that's how OCM